Oleksii-Kshenskyi/freq/README.md

 ~~5.
 Outputting the results as a plain text report into a file.~~

+6. Choosing file type based on magic strings
-6. Do proper error handling
+7. Do proper error handling
-7. Handle command line arguments efficiently with a command line library of sorts, with the possibility of adding more optional arguments to enhance processing
+8. Handle command line arguments efficiently with a command line library of sorts, with the possibility of adding more optional arguments to enhance processing
-8. Start converting the app to functional Scala and refactoring it.
+9. Start converting the app to functional Scala and refactoring it.
-6. To be considered: the possibility of customizing the analysis based on the specific language the text is written in (like deconjugation etc.).
+10. To be considered: the possibility of customizing the analysis based on the specific language the text is written in (like deconjugation etc.).
-7. To be considered: different types of reports.
+11. To be considered: different types of reports.
-8. To be considered: any other types of text analysis to help with language learning?
+12. To be considered: any other types of text analysis to help with language learning?